christianalfoni/EffectsStream/README.md

 })
 ```

 Basically when a button is clicked we want to grab a user and insert the name on the page.
-This code does not reflect the concept of transforming values.
-But what if we wrote our code like this:
+This code does not reflect the concept of transforming values, but it is a very common way to express logic.
+What if we wrote our code like this:

 ```js
 import { Stream } from 'effects-stream'